Gwali-1/Swytch/Documentation/Swytch-Docs/docs/Installation.md

 ## Create A Project

-The foundation of  swytch app is nothing but a console application.
+The foundation of a swytch app is nothing but a console application.
 So we shall create a simple boring console app and then supercharge it with all the amazing features Swytch has to offer.

 > Note that Swytch has starter templates that can be used to quickly bootstrap a project and get up and running quickly.
-> We shall later take a look at that under the [Guide](#) section but  for now let's set up everything from the ground up
+> We shall later take a look at that under the [Swytch templates](#) section but  for now let's set up everything from the ground up
 > to have a better perspective into what makes a Swytch application.

 First create a console application like you always do: